-Ortega, McGlashan, Hicks & Perez, PLLC provides high-quality legal representation for plaintiffs in personal injury cases.
+Ortega, McGlashan, Hicks & Perez, PLLC provides high-quality legal representation for plaintiffs across Texas and New Mexico in personal injury cases.
 Because we understand how much you and your family depend on the compensation we can obtain for you, we focus all of our legal resources on a single goal: to maximize the amount we recover for you.

 - Auto accidents

 - Slip and fall accidents

 - All types of catastrophic injuries

 If you’ve been injured, call (915) 206-5154 for a free consultation.
 You can trust our firm to vigorously pursue the best possible result in your case.

 Why You Need a Lawyer for Your Accident Claim